 Basic Page Sidebar Menu Perry World House

-The prize highlights outstanding graduate writing about the ways policy can address major global challenges.
-Applications are open now until May 17, 2023.
+The Graduate Essay Prize highlights outstanding graduate writing about the ways policy can address major global challenges.

-Perry World House (PWH), the University of Pennsylvania’s hub for global policy research, is accepting submissions for its first ever Graduate Essay Prize.
+In 2023, Perry World House (PWH), the University of Pennsylvania’s hub for global affairs, launched its first ever Graduate Essay Prize.
 This $1,200 prize recognizes insightful essays that explore how policy can be used to tackle global policy challenges.

-Prizes will be awarded based on the overall excellence of the essay submission – the core idea, coherent and persuasive writing, and robust research – and its alignment with either or both of PWH’s two research themes, which are:
+Prizes were awarded based on the overall excellence of the essay submission – the core idea, coherent and persuasive writing, and robust research – and its alignment with either or both of PWH’s two research themes, which are: